 - 1 tsp Brown sugar (or 1 tsp honey)

 - 1/4 tsp Black pepper

 - 2 tsp Garlic powder

 - 1/4 tsp Red pepper flakes add to taste

 - Place sliced beef in bowl.
 Sprinkle beef with garlic powder, salt and black pepper.
 Toss to coat.

 - Heat oil in a large skillet over medium high.
 Add the beef and cook on all sides until the beef is lightly browned, about 3-5 minutes.
-Note: This step is for flavor, and can be skipped if you're in a hurry.
 Transfer the beef and any cooking juices to slow cooker.
+(Note: This step is for flavor, and can be skipped if you're in a hurry.
+However, we don't recommend skipping it since it will add more flavor to the dish if you brown the beef first)

 - Add tomatoes, onions and bell peppers to slow cooker.
 Note: Depending on how crisp you want your peppers, you can also wait and add the bell peppers approximately one hour before you're ready to eat.
 This will allow them to be more crisp when served.